barchart/documentation-generator/README.md

 ### Package Managers

 This library has been published as a *public* module to NPM as [@barchart/documentation-generator](https://www.npmjs.com/package/@barchart/documentation-generator).
+Install as follows:

 ```shell
 npm install -g @barchart/documentation-generator